 square A6.
 The bishop retreats to A4, the second knight moves to F6, I castle,

 Really?
 Would Dadd have used algebraic notation?
 Would he have spoken of the Lopez Bishop commanding the centre from b5?
 And those moves.
 The precise order may have been misremembered, of course, but an early ..a6 in the Spanish in the mid-19th century, in Bedlam?
 Black castling without moving his f8 bishop?
 Authorial licence?
-Quite possibly.
+More than likely.

-It seems likely that the author consulted, adapted, and maybe inadvertantly mangled, a late 20th century chess source for the words she puts into Dadd's mouth.
+It seems probable, then, that the author consulted, adapted, and maybe inadvertently mangled, a late 20th century chess source for the words she puts into Dadd's mouth.
 To spare my further blushes I won't mention the other things she puts there in the course of the novel.

 There is, however, something rather more reliable on Dadd's chess interests: a note made by Dr. William Orange, the second Medical Superintendent of Broadmoor, on November 7th 1864 when Dadd was there as a patient.
 Dadd, incidentally, painted his portrait, suggesting mutual trust and confidence.

 Dr. Orange’s contemporary note (available in the Berkshire Record Office) should be accurate, although its meaning is not immediately apparent :

 “As examples of his thoughts [Dadd] told me this afternoon that the powerIf you strip out Dadd's idiosyncratic theory concerning the selective animus of the pieces he seems to be saying that (a) some people can't play, (b) others are so good they can do so without seeing the board or, as we would say, they can play "blindfold".